- What is Labdoo.org?

 Our documents are freely usable with reference to Labdoo.org (“copy-left”, CC-BY-SA 3.0).
 They may be used or passed on to third parties.
 If you have any questions, hints or links that do not work, please use our contact form, thank you.

-- Presentation of the Labdoo project (pdf) in German, English or French,
+- Project presentation (PDF) in German, English or French,

-- Information for projects, including for child-friendly learning software and learning content in German, English or French,
+- Information for projects/schools, including for child-friendly learning software and learning content in German, English, French, Spanish, Arabic, Turkish, Russian, Ukrainian,

 - Sample text for press and partners (.doc),